MinecraftForge/Documentation/docs/models/advanced/ibakedmodel.md

 !!! important
     Unless you know what you're doing and are OK with using deprecated features, just `return false` from this and continue on.

-When rendering this as an item, returning `true` causes the model to not be rendered, instead falling back to `ItemStackTileEntityRenderer::func_239207_a_`.
+When rendering this as an item, returning `true` causes the model to not be rendered, instead falling back to `TileEntityItemStackRenderer::renderItem`.
 For certain vanilla items such as chests and banners, this method is hardcoded to copy data from the item into a `TileEntity`, before using a `TileEntitySpecialRenderer` to render that TE in place of the item.
 For all other items, it will use the `TileEntityItemStackRenderer` instance provided by `Item#setTileEntityItemStackRenderer`; refer to [TileEntityItemStackRenderer][teisr] page for more information.

 ### `getParticleTexture`